 This principle allows you to identify what is valuable in the selected product for the end-user.
-Often at the enterprise, extra efforts are made that do not affect the value of the product.
-They need to be determined in order to achieve the desired result from the implemented system.
+Often at the enterprise, extra efforts are made that do not affect the product’s value.
+They need to be determined to achieve the desired result from the implemented system.

 The next principle of lean project management is to eliminate losses.
 Lean project management makes it possible to determine losses during the production of a product and eliminate them.
-Identifying what actions the production chain necessarily needs, and then eliminating the loss is critical.
-To do this, you should describe all the actions taken at the enterprise, the result of which is the delivery of the product to the final consumer.
+Identifying what actions the production chain necessarily needs and then eliminating the loss is critical.
+To do this, you should describe all the actions taken at the enterprise, which is the delivery of the product to the final consumer.

 If we look at a typical process, we can find that all actions not aimed at creating value take up 50% – 90% of the production cycle.

 A Continuous Flow Of Process/Product

 There is also the principle of a continuous flow of the process/product movement and information from the start to the end of work.
 The purpose of any process is to organize the continuous movement of the flow of products or information from beginning to end.
 The difficulties that prevent the creation of flow are as follows:

 - Moore or flux inhomogeneity.
 All efforts should be focused on controlling the flow; if heterogeneity is detected, measures must be applied.

 - Overloaded stream.
 This is the case when the process goes beyond its capabilities.
 The specialists working with the process must be aware of its scope.
 Going beyond the scope of the process will also entail losses.